loyolastalin/MachineLearning---AI-ML/Introduction.md

 -  Decision Making from Uncertainty
 - Learn from mistake and correct it by the user input

-6 Steps involved in Data Science Life cycle:
+# 6 Steps involved in Data Science Life cycle

 1. Define the problem
 2. Collecting the data